 For a good reason, it has been prescribed by doctors over and over again:

 - It is full of electrolytes,

 - And it contains healthy fats helping to absorb nutrients.

 Due to the natural fatty acids, it also tastes great.

 Since the body loses water and electrolytes when fasting by depleting carbohydrate stores, bone broth might be the best food to break a fast.

 Bone broth contains the essential electrolytes magnesium, potassium, calcium, and sodium.

-After fasting, bone broth helps absorb nutrients more efficiently, not only those in the broth but also other foods.
+After fasting, organic bone broth helps absorb nutrients more efficiently, not only those in the broth but also in other foods.